MicrosoftDocs/security/operations/respond-incident.md

   - zerotrust-azure
 ---

 # Step 4.
-Respond to an incident using Microsoft Sentinel and Microsoft 365 Defender
+Respond to an incident using Microsoft Sentinel and Microsoft Defender XDR

-This article provides a general set of steps and procedures to resolve an incident using Microsoft Sentinel and Microsoft 365 Defender, which includes triage, investigation, and resolution.
+This article provides a general set of steps and procedures to resolve an incident using Microsoft Sentinel and Microsoft Defender XDR, which includes triage, investigation, and resolution.
-Microsoft Sentinel and Microsoft 365 Defender share:
+Microsoft Sentinel and Microsoft Defender XDR share:

 - Updates on lifecycle (status, owner, classification) are shared between the products.
 - Evidence gathered during an investigation is shown in the Microsoft Sentinel incident.